-- Windows Vista operating system

 - Windows Server 2008 operating system

-- Windows 7 operating system

 - Windows Server 2008 R2 operating system

-- Windows 8 operating system

 - Windows Server 2012 operating system

-- Windows 8.1 operating system

 - Windows Server 2012 R2 operating system

-- Windows 10 operating system

-- Windows Server 2016 Technical Preview operating system
+- Windows Server 2016 operating system

 Exceptions, if any, are noted below.
 If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
 The new behavior also applies to subsequent service packs of the product unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.